OlivierBeq/Papyrus-scripts/README.md

 ## Donwload the dataset

-The Papyrus data relating to bioactivities can be found at <a href="https://doi.org/10.4121/16896406">4TU</a>.
+The Papyrus data relating to bioactivities can be found at 4TU: <a href="https://doi.org/10.4121/16896406">10.4121/16896406</a>.
 <br/>

-If trying to replicate the results of the preprint, molecular structures and descriptors as well as  protein descriptors can be accessed <a href="https://drive.google.com/drive/folders/1Lhw5G6gu_nLzHQoGmnl02uhFsmOgEZ5a?usp=sharing">here</a>.
+To spare disk usage one can download the 4TU data in XZ format on <a href="https://drive.google.com/drive/folders/1Lhw5G6gu_nLzHQoGmnl02uhFsmOgEZ5a?usp=sharing">Google Drive</a> (if using PipelinePilot, stick to the 4TU gz files).<br/>
+Precomputed molecular and protein descriptors along with molecular structures (2D for default set and 3D for low quality set with stereochemistry) are also available from <a href="https://drive.google.com/drive/folders/1Lhw5G6gu_nLzHQoGmnl02uhFsmOgEZ5a?usp=sharing">Google Drive</a>.

 As stated in the pre-print **we strongly encourage** the use of the dataset in which stereochemistry was not considered.
-This corresponds to files containing either the mention "2D" or "without_stereochemistry".
+This corresponds to files containing the mention "2D" and/or "without_stereochemistry".

 ## Easy handling of the dataset